STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

-Consequently, the above two correlation modules operate in parallel and adhere to the self-attention scheme for feature contextualization.
+Consequently, the two correlation modules described above operate in parallel and adhere to the self-attention scheme for feature contextualization.
 They calculate token-to-token affinities by contextualizing from specific axial perspectives, and effectively complement each other.
 Finally, we concatenate the outputs from both attention layers along the channel dimension:

 where $concat$ performs the concatenation.
-The resultant receptive field of STGA resembles a criss-cross of spatial and temporal axes, and stacking multiple STGA blocks can approximate complete spatio-temporal attention.
+The resultant receptive field of our attention resembles a criss-cross of spatial and temporal axes, and stacking multiple STG attention blocks approximates complete spatio-temporal attention.